 The project has already recruited a Skills for Health ambassador, and there are plans for a further ambassador role plus additional support roles in the pipeline, to co-ordinate employer and community links.

-Tracy Squires, deputy chief people officer at North Tees and Hartlepool NHS Foundation Trust, said: “We welcome the pledge as an education-led initiative to help people pursue a career in health and social care.
+Tracy Squires is deputy chief people officer at North Tees and Hartlepool NHS Foundation Trust.
+She said: “We welcome the pledge as an education-led initiative to help people pursue a career in health and social care.

 “As one of the region’s largest employers it’s only right and proper that we support this initiative and attract local people to work for the Trust.
 Education and employment can help people live happier, healthier lives.